steveive8/steveive8/README.md

 --->

 👋 Hi, I’m @steveive8
-I'm an undergraduate student of Korea Univ. , majoring at Artificial Intelligence.
+I'm an undergraduate student of Korea Univ. , majoring at MIS, Artificial Intelligence.

 I'm interested in
 - Protocol Economy, Share Economy Modeling to 'Zero Marginal Society' with Blockchain.